What is Recovery Yoga?

 Jack Utermoehl

-Recovery yoga is a specialized form of yoga designed to support individuals recovering from addiction, trauma, stress, and other mental health challenges.
-This practice integrates gentle yoga postures (asanas), breath work (pranayama), meditation, and mindfulness techniques to create physical, emotional, and spiritual healing.
+Recovery yoga is a specialized form of yoga designed to support individuals healing from addiction, trauma, stress, and mental health challenges.

 Origins of Recovery Yoga